snovvcrash/usbrip/README.md

 * the virtual environment is created automatically;
 * the `storage` module becomes available: you can set a crontab job to backup USB events on a schedule (the example of crontab jobs can be found in `usbrip/cron/usbrip.cron`).

-:warning: **Warning:** if you are using the crontab scheduling, you want to configure the cron job with `sudo crontab -e` in order to force the `storage update` submodule run as root as well as protect the passwords of the USB event storages.
-The storage passwords are kept in `/var/opt/usbrip/usbrip.ini`.
+:warning: **Warning:** if you are using the crontab scheduling, you want to configure the cron job with `sudo crontab -e` in order to force the `storage update` submodule run as root.
+The storage passwords are kept in `/var/opt/usbrip/usbrip.ini` and accessible by root only.

 The `installers/uninstall.sh` script removes all the installation artifacts from your system.